wp-plugins/role-scoper/readme.txt

 == Changelog ==

-= 1.3.57-dev =
+= 1.3.57 - 10 Oct 2012 =
+* Fixed : Fatal error on first-time installation (Call to undefined function cr_role_caps)
+* Fixed : XML-RPC publishing error with Windows Live Writer, under some configurations
+* Fixed : XML-RPC connection failure with some external apps (including Lightbox NGG Exporter)
+* Fixed : RS Roles and Restrictions were not effective for post types or taxonomies with long names (>13 characters for Private Reader role, 20 to 24 for others)
+* Fixed : Default Roles were not assigned when post was created by a non-Editor
+* Fixed : Incorrect comment counts for non-Editors
 * Fixed : PHP 5.4 - warning "Creating default object from empty value" on front end access (sporadically or when internal cache not enabled)
 * Fixed : PHP warning for improper is_404() call
-* Fixed : Fatal error on first-time installation on WP 3.4 multisite
 * Fixed : Various PHP warnings
-* Compat : Revisionary - "Edit Pages" search results were displayed as uneditable under some configurations
 * Change : If constant SCOPER_NO_HTACCESS is defined, eliminate all .htaccess file manipulations and rewrite rules insertions
 * Change : When deactivating or turning off file filtering, don't alter the .htaccess file if it does not contain a Role Scoper block
+* Compat : Relevanssi - teaser text always displayed for all search results (when Hidden Content Teaser enabled)
+* Compat : NextGen Gallery - Flash Uploader failure for non-Administrators
+* Compat : Revisionary - "Edit Pages" search results were displayed as uneditable under some configurations
+* Compat : Revisionary and other plugins which call users_who_can() - invalid empty array response under some configurations

 = 1.3.56 - 3 Aug 2012 =